craig-kovar/cb-demo-framework/docs/quickstart.md

 # Couchbase Demo Framework Quickstart Tutorial

-This tutorial will walk through a simple example of configuring two Couchbase clusters, loading some data into each cluster and creating some indexes through the **Couchbase Demo Framework**
+This tutorial will walk through a simple example of configuring two Couchbase clusters, loading some data into a cluster and creating some indexes through the **Couchbase Demo Framework**

 ## Prerequisites